kubernetes-sigs/external-dns/docs/faq.md

 ### I'm using an ELB with TXT registry but the CNAME record clashes with the TXT record.
 How to avoid this?

 TODO (https://github.com/kubernetes-incubator/external-dns/issues/262)

+### Which permissions do I need when running ExternalDNS on a GCE or GKE node.

+You need to add either https://www.googleapis.com/auth/ndev.clouddns.readwrite or https://www.googleapis.com/auth/cloud-platform on your instance group's scope.